microsoft/WhatTheHack/058-PowerPlatformBasics/Coach/README.md

 The guide covers the common preparation steps a coach needs to do before any What The Hack event, including how to properly configure Microsoft Teams.

+We reccommend that coaches provision or leverage their own environment and import the completed solution for reference

 ### Student Resources

 Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
 The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.